 God has built inside of you a spiritual hunger that needs to be fed on a regular basis.
 Basically, He’s fashioned you with an appetite that only the Word of God can satisfy.

 "When I discovered your words, I devoured them.

 They are my joy and my heart’s delight"

 Why is it that we’re so diligent at feeding ourselves breakfast, lunch and dinner, yet we starve ourselves of God’s word?
-We're not willing to go very long without feeding our bodies a decent meal - but we're content to give our soul one cold snack a week, or even less!
+We're not willing to go very long without feeding our bodies a decent meal - but we're content to give our soul one snack a week, or even less!

 I love coffee.
 In fact, I'm what you'd call a coffee snob.
 I love the smell, I love the taste, I love the colour, I love the patterns my barista makes with the milk … However, as much as I adore it, I’m also aware that it's an appetite suppressant.
 It tricks your body into thinking it’s fed.
-There have been days where I've gulped a large latte for "breakfast" and the caffeine has kept me going until noon before I realise I haven't eaten.
+There have been days where I've gulped a flat white for "breakfast" and the caffeine has kept me going until noon before I realise I haven't eaten.
 I haven’t ingested any nutrition or good stuff my body needs - just a bit of foamy milk and caffeine sloshing around in my system.